-Reasons for opening HUF account
+Reasons for opening a HUF account

-HUFs are treated as separate entities, with separate PAN and get tax benefits under various sections of Income tax act 1961.
+HUFs are treated as separate entities, with separate PAN, and get tax benefits under various sections of Income-tax act 1961.
 The main advantage is that the income earned through HUF will not be clubbed with a member’s individual income for assessment of his/her tax liability.
 Thus, the concerned individual gets away from paying tax at higher slab rates or the income shown under HUF may be fully exempt from tax.

 Opening Bank Account:

-Bank account can be opened in the name of HUF with the following details
+The bank account can be opened in the name of HUF with the following details

 - Photograph of Karta